 Sourdough Pretzels are chewy, soft and totally delicious!
 They have the perfect buttery pretzel flavor, and they couldn’t be any easier to make!

 In my book, bread equals heaven.
-For even more bread recipes, take a look at our 20 Easy Homemade Bread Recipes.
+For even more bread recipes, take a look at our favorite Homemade Bread Recipes.

 I’ve been baking bread for about twelve years now, but I’ve always been intimidated by sourdough.
 I decided during recently, while being at home all day, that now was the best time to master sourdough.